ergest/sql_patterns/Part 1 - Core Principles/Chapter 3. Joining Data.md

 	revision_date;
 ```

 This query will produce 58 rows.
-Now let's change the `inner join` to a `left join`and rerun the query:
+Now let's change the `INNER JOIN` to a `LEFT JOIN`and rerun the query:
 ```
 select
 	ph.post_id,